 Are you ready for some animation?

-I hope you are ready and inspired enough to add a little fun and personality to your emails.
+I hope you are ready and inspired enough to add a little fun and character to your emails.

-Whether you run an e-commerce business, a restaurant, or a rather stiff B2B event management company, be brave and use the power of animated GIFs in your emails and deliver a more engaging brand experience to your subscribers and clients.
+Whether you run an e-commerce business, a restaurant, or a B2B event management company, be bold and use the power of animated GIFs in your emails.